BMJ-Ltd/living-style-guide/README.md

 living-style-guide
 ==================

-Our design guidelines in code
+Our design guidelines in code.